Top-down of White person in T-shirt, jeans, red Converse on laptop in library

-How to Study for Finals
+Essential Tips to Help You Study Better for Finals

-Finals are fast approaching and many of us are wondering—how did this semester fly by so quickly?
+Finals are fast approaching and many are wondering—how did this semester fly by so quickly?
 Finals are often a time of cramming, sleep deprivation, and poor eating.
 But it doesn’t have to be like that.
 If planned out right, finals can be transformed into a peaceful and calm experience.
 Okay, maybe not.
 But, it doesn’t have to be as stressful!

 First things first: prioritize

-Get some study buddies!
+Get some study buddies

 Buy some healthy snacks

-Sleep is important, people
+Sleep!
+It's important, people

-Find a good study place
+Find a good study spot

 Like what you’re reading?